Museums offer much to see, do and sometimes touch!

 We also have a donation box shaped like our i.d.e.a. mascot.
 Kids are often attracted to it.
 Donations placed in the box go toward educational programming.

 This space is popular with many families, especially those with children 4 and under.
-There are several play spaces including a vet clinic, library, café, soft building blocks, and more!
+There are several play spaces that promote imagination and early learning, including a library, café, farm, RV, color trail, and more!